acscc/acscc.github.io/application.md

 title:  Application
 ---

-To attend the workshop, we ask all interested individuals to fill out [this application form](https://forms.gle/Nr8S6KuyRUE1Fcgb8).
+To attend the workshop, we ask all interested individuals to fill out an application form in due time.
 Bear in mind the following dates:

-- Start of applications: November 3rd, 2025
+- Start of applications: November 2026
-- Deadline: end of day Monday January 26th, 2026
+- Deadline: end of day Monday January, 2027
-- Notification of acceptance: February 5th, 2026
+- Notification of acceptance: February, 2027

 We aim for an inclusive event where a set of diverse and highly motivated young researchers and other climate change stakeholders can come together.
 We accept 40 participants.